Cheap train tickets from Syracuse to Salt Lake City

 All train stations in Syracuse:

-Where is the train station in Salt Lake City?
+Where does the train arrive in Salt Lake City?

 The Amtrak Station is a part of Salt Lake Central Station, the principal transportation hub in Salt Lake City.
 The station is within walking distance from the Bus Terminal, allowing you to easily transfer to bus service on Amtrak Thruway or Jefferson Lines.
 Along with UTA commuter rail, the station serves Amtrak’s California Zephyr on its journey from Emeryville to Chicago.
 A park-and-ride lot is available across the street, and travelers can rent bikes from the on-site bicycle sharing service, Greenbike.
 However you get around town, you’ll appreciate the convenience of the Amtrak station, located less than a mile from the heart of downtown Salt Lake City.